InetIntel/Code-AS2Biz/README.md

 This guide walks you through:

 - Downloading and querying WHOIS, IPinfo, and PeeringDB data
-- Running Perplexity AI queries for ASes without accessible websites
+- Running Perplexity AI queries
 - Producing the final `as2web.json` dataset

 ---